reactazteam/PushyVerticalMenu/README.md

 # README #

 ### Pushy Vertical Menu - Animation Effect ###

-* Quick summary
+* The idea for making pushy vertical menu with React Native.
+This is just a simple project to show you the idea how to implement a menu by yourself.
-* This is just a simple project to show you the idea how to implement a menu by yourself.
+* It helps you create the pushy vertical menu quickly and professionally.
+It’s easy to customize and develop.
 * Version 1.0
 * ![Demo Gif](http://g.recordit.co/cmgxlCjU7Y.gif)